-&lt;sup>29For public projects, enter the plans and specifications approval date.
+29For public projects, enter the plans and specifications approval date.

-List source control measures approved for the project.
+30List source control measures approved for the project.
 Examples include: properly designed trash storage areas; storm drain stenciling or signage; efficient landscape irrigation systems; etc.

-&lt;sup>31List site design measures approved for the project.
+31List site design measures approved for the project.
 Examples include: minimize impervious surfaces; conserve natural areas, including existing trees or other vegetation, and soils; construct sidewalks, walkways, and/or patios with permeable surfaces, etc.

-&lt;sup>32List all approved stormwater treatment system(s) to be installed onsite or at a joint stormwater treatment facility (e.g., flow through planter, bioretention facility, infiltration basin, etc.).
+32List all approved stormwater treatment system(s) to be installed onsite or at a joint stormwater treatment facility (e.g., flow through planter, bioretention facility, infiltration basin, etc.).

-&lt;sup>33List the legal mechanism(s) (e.g., maintenance plan for O&M by public entity, etc...) that have been or will be used to assign responsibility for the maintenance of the post-construction stormwater treatment systems.
+33List the legal mechanism(s) (e.g., maintenance plan for O&M by public entity, etc...) that have been or will be used to assign responsibility for the maintenance of the post-construction stormwater treatment systems.

-&lt;sup>34See Provision C.3.d.i.
+34See Provision C.3.d.i.
 "Numeric Sizing Criteria for Stormwater Treatment Systems" for list of hydraulic sizing design criteria.
 Enter the corresponding provision number of the appropriate criterion (i.e., 1.a., 1.b., 2.a., 2.b., 2.c., or 3).

-&lt;sup>35For Alternative Compliance at an offsite location in accordance with Provision C.3.e.i.(1), on a separate page, give a discussion of the alternative compliance site including the information specified in Provision C.3.b.v.(1)(m)(i) for the offsite project.
+35For Alternative Compliance at an offsite location in accordance with Provision C.3.e.i.(1), on a separate page, give a discussion of the alternative compliance site including the information specified in Provision C.3.b.v.(1)(m)(i) for the offsite project.

-&lt;sup>36For Alternative Compliance by paying in-lieu fees in accordance with Provision C.3.e.i.(2), on a separate page, provide the information specified in Provision C.3.b.v.(1)(m)(ii) for the Regional Project.
+36For Alternative Compliance by paying in-lieu fees in accordance with Provision C.3.e.i.(2), on a separate page, provide the information specified in Provision C.3.b.v.(1)(m)(ii) for the Regional Project.

-&lt;sup>37Note whether a third party was used to certify the project design complies with Provision C.3.d.
+37Note whether a third party was used to certify the project design complies with Provision C.3.d.

-&lt;sup>38If HM control is not required, state why not.
+38If HM control is not required, state why not.

-&lt;sup>39If HM control is required, state control method used (e.g., method(s) used, such as detention basin(s), biodetention unit(s), regional detention basin, or in-stream control).
+39If HM control is required, state control method used (e.g., method to design and size device(s) or method(s) used to meet the HM Standard, and description of device(s) or method(s) used, such as detention basin(s), biodetention unit(s), regional detention basin, or in-stream control).